agrekalov/Z_02/README.md

 # Install to Base

-This article about my expiries as and SRE and DevOps.
+This article about my experience as and SRE and DevOps.
 Let's install Python for start application "flask-sqlite3-todo-crud"

 ## Installation
 Use settings.json in .vscode directory and change python path on your PC